Yikai-Liao/symusic/README.md

 ## Acknowledgement

 * [minimidi](https://github.com/lzqlzzq/minimidi) : A fast and lightweight MIDI parsing library written in C++, which is the foundation of this project.
-* [prestosynth](https://github.com/lzqlzzq/prestosynth) : A fast SoundFont synthesizer written in C++, which powers Symusic's synthesis layer.
+* [FluidLite](https://github.com/divideconcept/FluidLite) : A lightweight SoundFont synthesizer that powers Symusic's synthesis layer.
 * [nanobind](https://github.com/wjakob/nanobind) : An efficient and lightweight library for binding C++ to Python.
 * [zpp_bits](https://github.com/eyalz800/zpp_bits) : A fast single-header serialization library used for pickle support.
 * [geek_time_cpp](https://github.com/adah1972/geek_time_cpp/tree/master) : Example code from the book "Modern C++ Programming Practice".
 We use [metamacro.h](https://github.com/adah1972/geek_time_cpp/blob/master/40/metamacro.h#L1-L622) from it to shorten repetitive code.